Hi friends!

 The Steps

-Our version of ice cream pops create sensory play for little hands and a treat for their noses.
+NOTE: Our version of ice cream pops creates sensory play for little hands and a treat for their noses.
 They’ll experience texture, moisture, and yummy scents, all while “making” ice cream.
 This is ice cream they CAN play with!
 Even though you can’t eat it, the toppings are technically edible.

-Lastly, if you’re stumped on party fun, this would be a great activity for a kids birthday party.
-Or it could become a game, guests have to guess the scent and to make it trickier, switch the scents and colors lol.
+Lastly, if you’re stumped on party fun, this would be a great activity for a kid’s birthday party.
+It could also become a game; guests have to guess the scent.
+To make it trickier, switch the scents and colors lol.

 These first 7 steps can be done in advance before the kiddos come to play.